Events: Trexlertown Velodrome’s Try the Track Program

 Before a rider can join the banked fun, he must look over his shoulder to make sure there are no speedy riders bearing down on him.
 A simple look over the right shoulder can indicate whether the path to the upper portion of the banking is safe.
 As a matter of fact, when Jim took us to the track all those years ago, the second rule he repeated was to look over the shoulder to make sure we weren’t moving up or coming down on anyone.
 The Try the Track coaches cover this too.

 When on the racing line everyone has a different capability of speed.
 This is where more coaching comes in.
-Regardless of how fast one is going there is procedure for an overtaking.
+Regardless of how fast one is going there is procedure for overtaking.
 On approach of a slower rider a quick glance over the shoulder (in non-racing) and a quick imperative of, “Stick!” is given.
 Stick tells the rider he is about to be passed and must maintain his line.
 The same is true if we were going to be passed.
-If a rider shouted to us to “Stick!” the line must be held.
+If a rider shouted, “Stick!” the line must be held.
 For safety purposes no rider should ever bounce around the racing line, especially during an open track.
 To bounce out of the racing line is to either blend down onto the apron of the track or give a check over the shoulder and head up the banking.

 With final events handed out, guys decided to wind down the experience.
-In an hours time the stands would fill up for Golden Wheel and Tandemonium!
+In an hour’s time the stands would fill up for Golden Wheel and Tandemonium!
 Dark skies crept in.
 They must have been Belgian storm clouds because they kept coming towards us despite the flags showing a headwind for the storm.
 With bikes returned and guys heading out to local restaurants to plan the second half of the night, I stayed back to wait for friends who would share the velodrome night.
 No sooner did those friends show up, tickets acquired, and food ordered, did the skies open up.
-Shortly after an announcement was made that the schedule for the night would be cancelled.
+Shortly afterwards an announcement was made that the schedule for the night would be cancelled.
 Tandemonium! and Golden Wheel would take place the following Friday.

 Try the Track is a great community builder for any company.
 Though Try the Track is listed as a Sunday event that is three hours long, groups of ten or more can reserve other times such as Friday afternoon.
 Bring a few of your determined friends and a little bravery to try the banked bike track in Trexlertown.
-Once out on track don’t forget two things: always look over your shoulder and never stop pedaling.
+Once out on track don’t forget two things: always look over your shoulder and never stop pedaling